thrawn01/quartz-garden/content/posts/Anatomy Of A Product.md

   - programming
   - education
 ---
-So, you want to be a senior / architect / programmer thingamajig eh?
-Or maybe you just want a front row seat to how an actual product gets developed without the constant need for a re-write every 10 days or so.
-Welp, you're in the right place.
+So, you want a front row seat to how a product gets developed without the constant need for a re-write every 10 days or so.
+Welp, you’re in the right place.

 This article is an explanation of methods I've used to design code and systems such that you maximize test-ability, velocity and reduce technical debt throughout the life of the product.
 This article represents a culmination of experience building and scaling products at https://mailgun.com.